Jessica’s Sarcoma Awareness Registered Charity

 Jessica’s especially loved when presents were brought in for the other children during Christmas and Easter.
 Jessica was smiling right to the end, determined not to let her disease get the better of her.
 Jessica’s Sarcoma Awareness aims to help other children fighting cancer to do the same!

-The charity are currently progressing through building a lodge for children and teenagers with cancer.
-The lodge will be a place of respite as well as somewhere to stay while they travel for treatment.
+The lodge is a place of respite as well as somewhere to stay while they travel for treatment.

 Jessica was never selfish, always smiling and never gave up.
 She never deserved this awful disease but I want Jessica’s spirits to live on even if her body doesn’t.
 We are one proud family and I want everyone to know what an inspiration she was.